neondatabase/website/content/docs/guides/protected-branches.md

 - Protected branches cannot be deleted.
 - Protected branches cannot be [reset](/docs/manage/branches#reset-a-branch-from-parent).
 - Projects with protected branches cannot be deleted.
-- TComputes associated with a protected branch cannot be deleted.
+- Computes associated with a protected branch cannot be deleted.

 You have to remove branch protection before you can perfom these actions.
 See [Remove branch protection](#remove-branch-protection).